Strawberry Tiramisu

 Storage Tips

-This tiramisu will store just fine in the casserole dish topped with foil for about 4 or 5 days.
-After that, the strawberries will start to look a bit sad.
+This tiramisu will store just fine in the casserole dish topped with foil for about 3 days after it is made.
+After that, the strawberries may start to go bad.

 Strawberry Tiramisu Pro Tips